Digvijay016/e-Commerce/README.md

 npm install @popperjs/core --save

+## Run Json Server First because API is in localhost:3000/posts

+If json-server is not installed please use ###npm install -g json-server

+json-server --watch db.json

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.